Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Numerical Results

 This implies that the parameter estimates $\{\theta(t)\}_{t\geq 0}$ move on a slower timescale than the sensor placements $\{\boldsymbol{o}(t)\}_{t\geq 0}$.
 Thus, the sensor placements see the parameter estimates as quasi-static, while the parameter estimates see the sensor placements as almost equilibrated.
 In practice, this means that $\boldsymbol{o}(t)$ will asymptotically track the sensor placements which are optimal with respect to the \emph{current} parameter estimates.
-This feature of our algorithm is particularly advantageous in situations where the optimal sensor placement depends significantly on one or more of the model parameters (see Section \ref{sim2}).
+This is particularly advantageous when the optimal sensor placement depends significantly on the parameters (see Section \ref{sim2}).

 The performance of the two-timescale stochastic gradient descent algorithm is visualised in Figures \ref{fig1}, in which we plot the sequence of online parameter estimates and optimal sensor placements, Figure \ref{fig1_KF}, in which we plot a single component of the hidden state used to generate the observations, and the optimal state estimate, and in Figure \ref{fig1_MSE}, in which we plot the time evolution of the mean squared error (MSE) for the corresponding filter.
 As expected, all of the parameter estimates converge to within a small neighbourhood of their true values (Figure \ref{fig_1a}), and all of the sensors converge to one of the target locations (Figure \ref{fig_1b}).
 As a result, the performance of the filter is improved to near-optimal after approximately $T = 2 \times 10^{4}$ iterations (Figure \ref{fig1_MSE}).
 This number is largely determined by the initial magnitudes of the learning rates $\smash{\{\gamma^{i}_{\theta}(t)\}_{t\geq 0}^{i=1,\dots,9}}$ and $\smash{\{\gamma^{j}_{\boldsymbol{o}}(t)\}^{j=1,\dots,8}_{t\geq 0}}$.
 In particular, increasing one or more of these values will often decrease the time taken for the algorithm iterates to converge.